DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

  end
 ~~~

+The same as for Task Controller, we describe the following types of requests in the code of Link Controller:

+- POST request means that a new item should be inserted into the database
+- PUT request updates an existing record
+- DELETE request goes for deleting

+Actions return a JSON response with the type of operation or "error".

+###Configuring Routes for API

 After that we need to specify the routes to the newly created controllers and actions.
+These routes will map incoming requests to specific handlers.
+You can find the full route scheme [in the corresponding article](desktop/server_side.md#requestresponsedetails).

-We will make it in the *config/routes.rb* file with the following code:
+We will specify the routes in the *config/routes.rb* file with the following code:

 ~~~js
 match "home/data", :to => "home#data", :as => "data", :via => "get"